 Law enforcement agency - An agency of the Commonwealth or a State or Territory such as the Australian Federal police, which exercises powers such as executing a warrant to seize documentation or goods or to search premises etc.

-Notification - Automatic advice of new or updated material available via Department of Finance and Deregulation, provided to a user who registers for this service.
+Notification - Automatic advice of new or updated material available via Department of Finance, provided to a user who registers for this service.